 Looking for a robust reliable tripod bag?
 The MBAG-80P is one of them.
 If you can find new old stock, or an updated version with the same designed specs, don't hesitate using one offshore.
 My own MBAG-80P has traveled mounting up thousands and thousands of overland transit mileage since 2010.
 You name it, the MBAG-80P has been onboard rough as guts bush buses, packed out vans, rickshaws, MCs, on the roof of vehicles, 4WD's, and on the back of trucks.
 During overland transit journeys, the MBAG-80P normally has 10+ kilos of additional stuff packed inside of it.
 The MBAG-80P is also used for additional weight support attached to the tripod - Rating 10/10

-The same MBAG-80P carrying the same tripod gear at different locations in Asia — toughest robust tripod bag ever made!
+The same MBAG-80P carrying the same tripod gear at different locations — toughest robust tripod bag ever made!

 Wilderness Locations - Combo Tripod Gear